durovsky/rep/rep-I000X.rst

 - Integration of ROS-I system into existing industrial network (PLC as a master)
 - Using ROS-I system as a high level system for industrially driven mechanics (PC as a master)

-The goal of this project is therefore to develop a ROS-Profinet-wrapper on the top of IO base library for Siemens CP1616 [#cp1616]_, in order to provide guidelines and background for usage of this progressive hardware interface by ROS-Industrial community.
+The goal of this project is therefore to develop a ROS-Profinet-wrapper for Siemens CP1616 [#cp1616]_, to provide guidelines and background for usage of this progressive hardware interface by ROS-Industrial community.

 CP1616
 ========